hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 </figure>
 </center>

-Then, in the 1930s, the AFM fought against the use of recorded music on the radio.

-Obviously, use of movie soundtracks truly enlarged and invigorated the cinema artform: just the idea that you could have music specifically composed and recorded for the movie itself changed the genre, to say nothing of eidetic music, sound effects, and so on.

 Even if the one part of the profession was decimated (performing music in movie theatres), other roles for musicians have expanded greatly.

+Moreover, [the use of movie soundtracks truly enlarged and invigorated the cinema artform](https://en.wikipedia.org/wiki/Film_score): music specifically composed and recorded for the movie itself changed filmmaking, to say nothing of dialogue, sound effects, and so on.

+In the 1930s, the AFM fought against the use of recorded music on the radio.

-**Lil Nas X** is a favorite example.
+**Lil Nas X** is one of my favorite examples of how new technologies create new musical opportunities.
 At one point he was just some unemployed guy in his bedroom, finding beats online and rapping over them.
 He found a beat by some Dutch guy making beats in his attic—that he'd made by sampling a Nine Inch Nails song—and licensed it for $30; Lil Nas X shared his song  ["Old Town Road,"](https://en.wikipedia.org/wiki/Old_Town_Road) online, and it became huge...  the megahit of 2019.

 <center>
 <iframe title="New York Times Video - Embed Player" width="480" height="321" frameborder="0" scrolling="no" allowfullscreen="true" marginheight="0" marginwidth="0" id="nyt_video_player" src="https://www.nytimes.com/video/players/offsite/index.html?videoId=100000006445156"></iframe>